How membership could inspire you to try something new

 Strike a pose

 A golden sunset or mirror-like lake can create a beautiful photo; and with walks across the country, you won’t be short of stunning views to snap.
-Try to capture the sunset at Wicken Fen Nature Reserve, or look out across the towering cliffs at Golden Cap in Dorset to capture the perfect coastal shot.
-If you're searching for historical inspiration, Lacock Abbey, the home of William Henry Fox Talbot, is a great place to learn from a true photographic pioneer.
+Try to capture the sunset at Wicken Fen Nature Reserve, Cambridgeshire, or look out across the towering cliffs at Golden Cap in Dorset to discover the perfect coastal shot.
+If you're searching for historical inspiration, Lacock Abbey in Wiltshire, the home of William Henry Fox Talbot, is a great place to learn from a true photographic pioneer.

 You know you've been inspired when: the sign of a good day out is the number of photos you’ve snapped